r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 patch`), MikTeX (with basic packages and `inconsolata`), and Inno Setup.
 Inno Setup is only needed for building R installer, not R packages.

-For automated installation (ideal for fresh Windows installs e.g.  in a virtual machine or a container):
+It is ok to use an existing version of these programs, but if you wanted to install them automatically, e.g. on a fresh Windows install or in a virtual machine or container, it can be done using a script as follows:

 ```
 cd \